-- The compounds target newly developed underlying mechanisms of the disease
+The natural compounds derived from grapes act as therapeutic agents that can help treat depression.
+The compounds target newly developed underlying mechanisms of the disease.

 Eating grapes may have a positive effect on your health, says a study.
 The natural compounds derived from the fruit act as therapeutic agents that help treat depression.
 The compounds target newly developed underlying mechanisms of the disease.